JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 The function `time.After` returns a channel.
 After the given `time.Duration` it will write to the channel (_what_ it writes doesn't matter).

 Moving on, the `timeout` and `input` channels are used together in a `for select` loop.

-The `for` loop with no other arguments will loop forever—or until it's broken by a `break` or `return`.
+The `for` loop with no other arguments will loop forever until stopped by a `break` or `return`.

 The `select` acts as a `switch` statement for channels.
 The first `case` block to have a channel ready will execute.

 By combining the `for` and `select`, this block of code will run until the desired number of results is retrieved or until the timeout happens.

 Take a look at the case block for the `input` channel.